ECIS | Global Pedagogy Certificate - ECIS

 CERTIFICATION

-Teachers can attend just one course or all six courses.
+Teachers can attend just one course or all five courses.
 They will receive an ECIS Global Pedagogy in… Certificate for each course attended.

 TIMINGS